acul009/svalin/readme.md

 ## Simple
 - [ ] Show Unlock Error when password on profile unlock wrong
 - [ ] Make Credentials use an Arc internally
+- [ ] Fix as many warnings as possible

 ## Bigger
 - [ ] Add translation to flutter app